Natural Supplements For Depression

 Turmeric is known for its anti-inflammatory properties as well as its ability to produce antioxidants.

 According to Adrian Lopresti, a clinical psychologist, and researcher at the School of Psychology and Exercise Science at Murdoch University- “Turmeric has relevance to depression because people with depression have greater inflammation and oxidative stress, which can affect all major organs in the body, including the brain.”

-This chronic inflammation has a tendency to decrease levels of two important neurotransmitters -serotonin and dopamine which may lead to degeneration in certain areas of the brain.
+Chronic inflammation tends to decrease levels of two critical neurotransmitters -serotonin and dopamine, which may lead to degeneration in some regions of the brain.

 Taking turmeric supplements can help reduce this inflammation and restore these neurotransmitters, thus, protecting the brain and eventually leading to improvements in mood.